helm/chartmuseum/README.md

 Note: on certain S3-based storage backends, the `LastModified` field on objects is truncated to the nearest second.
 For more info, please see issue [#152](https://github.com/helm/chartmuseum/issues/152).

-In order to mitigate this, you may use TODO.
+In order to mitigate this, you may use use the `--storage-timestamp-tolerance` option.
+For example, to round to the nearest second, you could use `--storage-timestamp-tolerance=1s`.
+For acceptable values to use for this field, please see [here](https://golang.org/pkg/time/#ParseDuration).

 #### Using with Google Cloud Storage
 Make sure your environment is properly setup to access `my-gcs-bucket`.